By David Joel Miller.

 People who are high in empathy are genuinely curious about other people’s lives and what it would be like to live life the way that person lives.

 To have empathy you have to suspend judgment.
 The people who are high in empathy make the effort to understand the other person, their life situations, and what they have gone through.
 The goal of empathy is to experience what it would be like to be that other person.

 Empathy values the other person’s experience.

 Having empathy places a high value on other people and their experiences.
 People from other backgrounds can have important contributions to make to our understanding of the world we live in.
 An empathetic person does not look for ways to make the other person more like themselves.
-They look for ways in which that other persons thinking and behavior makes sense given their life experiences.
+They look for ways in which that other person’s thinking and behavior make sense, given their life experiences.

 Empathy is a mirror that reflects what is inside us.

 As you seek to practice empathy for others you are likely to discover that it says a lot about you.
 Looking and listening to other people’s life experiences evokes emotions deep within ourselves.
 Much of what we may be feeling about someone else reflects what we would be feeling in that situation.
 Deep empathy moves beyond our own experience and attempts to experience things from the others point of view.

 Empathy is about more than simply understand the facts and the situations of someone existence.
 The highest form of empathy is to seek to understand how someone feels.
 This goes beyond thief understand of facts of someone’s life, to how that person interprets those facts and the feelings those situations result in.